Carlmundo/wkReSolution/README.md

 **ReSolution v0.4 - v0.4.1** (also known as "ReSolution HD") add **WWP support** (1.01 and 1.00) and finally introduce the automatic screen confining technique on waterrise in enclosed environments (removing the old workaround), also fixing the proper letterboxed dimensions in caverns.
 A new option called **UseTouchscreenZoom** has also been added, which allows to utilize the touch pinch zoom gesture in order to zoom the game in and out, when Zooming is enabled.
 The settings file is now **ReSolution.ini**, fitting both games.
 Various other internal improvements as well.

-**ReSolution v0.4.2** (in this fork) and newer now work for Worms 2 in all languages.
-It also includes several bug fixes.
+**ReSolution v0.5** (this fork) and newer:
+- Works for all languages of Worms 2
+- Enables zoom in online games
+- Supports [cnc-ddraw](https://github.com/FunkyFr3sh/cnc-ddraw) which is now the preferred renderer
+- Supports a separate resolution for cavern maps
+- Bug fixes and improvements

 # Installation